Location Guide

 Parkgate is an absolute delight for daytime dining, with a traditional English tea house, ice cream parlours, independently owned cafes and pub lunches all available within a stone’s throw from the picturesque, wildlife filled marshland.
 There are also fantastic Indian and Chinese restaurants, a pizzeria and a few bars more than capable of providing a great evening meal after a stroll (but fish and chips and an ice cream are always an option!).

 However, that’s just the village!
-Parkgate is also surrounded by towns and villages which are well stocked with fine dining, not to mention a short distance from a Michelin starred restaurant in Birkenhead, and the gastronomic delights available in Liverpool and Chester.
+Parkgate is also surrounded by towns and villages which are well stocked with fine dining, not to mention a short distance from a Michelin listed restaurant in Oxton, and the gastronomic delights available in Liverpool and Chester.

 Parkgate’s last passenger train left the station in 1956, and the rail line it was on became part of The Wirral Way footpath.
 As such, the nearest railway connection to the village is Neston train station, just under a mile and a half away, which is on the Borderlands Line between Bidston and Wrexham and operated by Transport for Wales.